wulcat/MeowEngine/markdowns/plan_of_action.md

 - [x] Adding property changes to track UI updates
 - [x] Creating objects in runtime (on start/end of main thread)
 - [x] Bringing back VSync & Delta Time Calculations
+- [x] Managing lifecycle of object and components
 - [ ] Creating library for performing maths functions
 - [ ] Reworking camera system and merging rotations with other objects in game using new custom math library
 - [ ] Implement Tracy throughout engine especially for tracking memory allocations